trentsikute/globalchurch-schema/docs/ChurchWebsiteText.md

 # Class: ChurchWebsiteText

-_Raw scrape artifacts captured from the church root URL._
+_Raw scrape artifacts captured from the church root URL.
+Not intended for general public use._